 Still, there are a couple things you might need to consider when adopting a senior dog.

 The first thing to keep in mind is their health.
-The older any of us become, the more we need to pay attention to our health, as anything can come up.
+The older any of us become, the more we need to pay attention to our health.
 This also applies to senior dogs.

 This can lead to numerous visits to the vet.
-Make sure you are financially stable and able to handle these events.
+Make sure you’re financially stable and able to handle these events.
 Even if you bring home an older dog with a clean bill of health, they can still fall ill depending how old they are.

 Another thing to consider is behavioral issues.
 They may have picked up bad habits in their past lives, like chewing on things they’re not supposed to or garbage surfing.
 It’s hard to un-learn a bad habit, but it’s not impossible.
 Seeing a pet behaviorist or local trainer might help.